pipiche38/Domoticz-Zigpy/README.md

     * a difference between the asyncio and the all zigpy stack in comparaison with the zigate plugin which is fully asynchrone with no waiting and synchronisation mecanism.
 From what I have measured with the zigate plugin the delay between receiving a message from the UART and getting the update on Domoticz widget is around 3ms.
 Here I have the impression that an important lag  between a motion should be detected, and the time the motion is seen by the app layer .
   * I had the impression that doing 2 pairing at the same time could be problematic - but need to be checked again, as I do not see why -

-* zigpy provides a method call get_signature() which is available on the device object.
-The purpose is to provide a "device signature".
-In other words it gives information like:
+* zigpy provides a method call get_signature() which is available on the device object and provide a "device signature".
+In other words it gives in a python dictionary format informations like:
   * List of Endpoints
   * List of Cluster In and CLuster Out for each Endpoint